BENCHMARKS (2026)

 In a traditional hourglass, the sand flows from top to bottom, symbolizing the continuous passage of time.
 Here, that flow is blocked by a piece of wood in the center.
 The sawdust remains suspended in the upper section, while the lower part stays empty.
 As a result, an image of stagnation emerges: a system that has hollowed itself out, yet is no longer capable of moving forward or renewing itself.

-The Dutch title “Stilstand van zaken” functions satirically.
+The Dutch title “STILSTAND VAN ZAKEN” functions satirically.
 The expression normally refers to an overview of how a situation is progressing, but here it takes on an ironic meaning: matters quite literally remain “standing still,” without progress.
 The work refers to the slowness of bureaucracy and the justice system in Belgium, where procedures can drag on for years, prisons become overcrowded, and systems become trapped within their own structures.
 The hourglass no longer measures time — it reveals the loss of time.

 Stilstand van zaken